-Violations of academic integrity may be intentional or unintentional and can include, but are not limited to:
+Violations of academic integrity may be intentional or unintentional and can include, but are not limited, to:

-- 1. Plagiarism (the use of words, phrases, or ideas belonging to another, without properly citing or acknowledging the source); - 2.
-Self-plagiarism (the submission of one piece of work in more than one course without explicit permission of the instructors involved); - 3.
-Cheating on examinations, tests, or homework assignments; - 4.
-Violating the limits of acceptable collaboration in coursework established by a faculty member or department; - 5.
-Receiving unauthorized assistance on an assignment; - 6.
-Copying computer programs; - 7.
-Obtaining advance knowledge of exams or other assignments without permission; - 8.
-Unauthorized distribution of assignments and exams; - 9.
-Facilitating academic dishonesty by enabling another to engage in such behavior; - 10.
-Lying to an instructor or University officer; - Falsification, forgery, or misrepresentation of information in coursework or lab work, and on any application, petition, or documents submitted to Columbia College or a University official; and - 12.
-Fabrication of credentials in materials submitted to the University for administrative or academic review.
+- 1. plagiarism (the use of words, phrases, or ideas belonging to another, without properly citing or acknowledging the source); - 2. self-plagiarism (the submission of one piece of work in more than one course without explicit permission of the instructors involved); - 3. cheating on examinations, tests, or homework assignments; - 4. violating the limits of acceptable collaboration in coursework established by a faculty member or department; - 5. receiving unauthorized assistance on an assignment; - 6. copying computer programs; - 7. obtaining advance knowledge of exams or other assignments without permission; - 8. unauthorized distribution of assignments and exams; - 9. facilitating academic dishonesty by enabling another to engage in such behavior; - 10. lying to an instructor or University officer; - falsification, forgery, or misrepresentation of information in coursework or lab work, and on any applications, petitions, or documents submitted to Columbia College or a University official; - 12. fabrication of credentials in materials submitted to the University for administrative or academic review.